 - Participation in environmental research.
 The Conservancy stays actively involved in study projects that monitor and promote the health of the Lowcountry ecosystem.
 These range from biological research projects by PhD-level scientists to citizen-science surveys of local wildlife species—including the populations of alligators, turtles, white-tailed deer, and bluebirds.

 - Community events and educational workshops.
-The Conservancy runs a year-round series of free talks and events for Palmetto Bluff residents and visitors.
+The Conservancy runs a year-round series of hikes, lectures, field trips, and events for Palmetto Bluff residents and visitors.
 These include lectures on resident wildlife species such as owls, coyotes, and wild turkeys, as well as guided nature excursions that give participants an immersive appreciation of the Lowcountry landscape.

 Explore the efforts of the Conservancy and experience the area’s magic.
 Book a visit to Palmetto Bluff today.